-A Sermon from the Commentary of blessed Augustine, Bishop.
+A Sermon from the Commentary of blessed Augustine, Bishop.18

-His passage of the Gospel, brethren, where the Lord calleth himself the vine, and his disciples the branches : declareth accordingly that he is the head of the Church and that we are members of him who is the Mediator between God and men, the man Christ Jesus.
+This passage of the Gospel, brethren, where the Lord [59v.] calleth himself the vine, and his disciples the branches : declareth accordingly that he is the head of the Church and that we are members of him who is the Mediator between God and men, the man Christ Jesus.
 Of course the vine and the branches are of one nature.
 Therefore, seeing that he was God, of whose nature we are not : he was made man that he might have in himself this vine of human nature, of whom we, also men, might become the branches.
 What, then, is, I am the true vine ?
 By this certainly he distinguisheth himself from that of which it is said, How art thou turned into bitterness, as a strange wine ?
 For on what ground could that be a true vine : which was expected to bring forth grapes, but brought forth thorns ?
-But thou, O Lord, have mercy upon us.

-R?
-Saint Chad, rendered. {382}.
+R?.
+Saint Chad, rendered. {370}.

 Aith he, I am the true vine : and my Father is the husbandman.
 Every branch in me that beareth not fruit he taketh away : and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.
 Can it be that the husbandman and the vine are one ?
 According to this, therefore, Christ is the vine, in that sense where he saith : The Father is greater than I. And according to that which he saith, I and my Father are one, he is also the husbandman.
 And yet not such a one as those whose whole service is confined to external labor : but such that he also supplieth the increase from within.
 For neither is he that planteth anything, neither he that watereth : but God giveth the increase.
 And Christ is certainly God, for the Word was God : whence he and the Father are one.
-And if the Word was made flesh : which before was not : he remaineth what he was.
-But thou, O Lord, have mercy upon us.
+And if the Word was made flesh, which before was not : he remaineth what he was.

-R?.
-He the legate's order. {383}.
+R?
+He the legate's order. {371}.